 Occasionally the ball will bounce out of your reach.
 Walk over to where it has bounced and pick it up.
 Shoot it again.

 Depending on your physical state, that might be taxing for you.
-If it is, realize that in order to use this method as a pathway to lucid dreaming your physical condition is going to have to improve.
+If it is, realize in order to use this method as a pathway to lucid dreaming your physical condition is going to have to improve.

 Bluntly put, soreness will screw up your ability to dream lucidly.
 You’ll have to get in better condition.